 I digress.

-Tally up the reasons listed on all those pages as to why butter is good for our health and you’ll come up with no less than twenty distinct and legitimate reasons, fully backed up by independent research and studies.
+Tally up the reasons listed on all those pages as to why butter is good for our health, and you’ll come up with quite a few distinct reasons, with all sorts of independent research and studies.

-As it turns out, they all cling to one statement that isn’t even true: butter is saturated fat and saturated fats clog the heart’s arteries.
-But we know the truth – that not only is it good for our bodies, but saturated fat is a necessity.
+As it turns out, they all cling to one statement that isn’t even true: butter is saturated fat, and saturated fats clog the heart’s arteries.
+But we know the truth – fat in general and saturated fat specifically is not the bad guy!

-- Besides the saturated fat statement, some say it’s also high in calories and eating lots of high-calorie foods make you fat.
+- Besides the saturated fat statement, some say it’s also high in calories, and eating lots of high-calorie foods makes you fat.
 They recommend olive oil instead…

 … yet olive oil has more calories per serving than butter.